jcostateixeira/riziv-medication-record/input/pagecontent/example2b.md

-## Prescribed medication is changed by another medication from a different VOS-cluster
+## Example 2b.
+Prescribed medication is changed by another medication from a different VOS-cluster

 ### b) different package size